jmtaylor90/hash_generator/README.md

 pub fn calculate_hash(path: &PathBuf) -> Result<FileHash>
 ```

-Calculates the SHA256 hash of a file, returning a `FileHash` struct containing the file's path, hash, and size.
+Calculates the SHA256 hash of a file, returning a `FileHash` struct containing

-## Performance

-- Uses parallel processing for handling multiple files
-- Employs buffered I/O for efficient file reading
-- Streams output to avoid memory overhead with large directories
+the file's path, hash, and size.

 ## Python Bindings

 The `hash_generator` library provides Python bindings that allow you to
-leverage Rust's performance in your Python projects.
-The bindings offer a
+leverage Rust's performance in Python projects.
-Pythonic interface while maintaining all the benefits of Rust's memory safety
-and parallel processing capabilities.

 ### Prerequisites